Challapalooza, Greater Boston’s Jew-ish Music

 Enough nosh for all your Jewish-mother needs!

-Challapalooza is an all volunteer run effort, spearheaded by Akiva Jackson of Moishe House
+Challapalooza is a volunteer run effort, spearheaded by Akiva Jackson of Moishe House

 join us, we always need more people, both for planning and day-of volunteering.